JeremyGrosser/meta-clockwork/README.md

 If all went well, you should now have some files in `tmp-glibc/deploy/images/clockwork-cpi3/`

-Insert a microSD card and `dd` the `core-image-minimal-clockwork-cpi3.sunxi-sdimg` file to it.
+Insert a microSD card and `dd` the `core-image-minimal-clockwork-cpi3.wks` file to it.
 If you don't know how to do this, [read this guide](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md).

 Put the microSD card in your cpi3 board and hold the power button for 10 seconds, or until the display turns on.
 If it worked, you should see a bunch of penguins and eventually a login prompt.
+If nothing happens, try poking the reset button next to the GPIO connector.

 # Next Steps